phzh1984/-1-Medical-data-research-project-01--EEG-data-analysis/README.md

 Optimal Algorithm Selection: Based on classification prediction accuracy on the testing data, the optimal machine learning algorithm is identified.
 SVM is found to have the highest average accuracy rate of 92%, making it the best classifier for this experiment.

-The project includes:
+The documents I have shown for this project include:

-Julia code segments showcasing the algorithmic models used in the project.
+1, Presentation slides (PDF version) provide a comprehensive overview of the research, including methodologies, results, and findings.

-A section of the raw tinnitus patient dataset for reference.
+2, Julia code segments showcasing the algorithmic models used in the project.

-Presentation slides providing a comprehensive overview of the research, including methodologies, results, and findings.
+3, A section of the raw tinnitus patient dataset for reference.